PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-07 19:59:25
+Last updated: 2024-04-07 19:59:58
-Random Quote: Well, I'm just gonna go jerk off then.
-For the 500th time today. - Larry Bloom
+Random Quote: I'm supposed to be this hero, idol symbol, but I don't know what the hell I'm doing. - Starlight